aimacode/aima-java/branches/private/ctjoreilly/chp7rewrite/README.txt

       * not -> ~
       * and -> &
       * or  -> |
     * Abstract syntax tree (i.e. Sentence) simplified to correspond more closely with description in book.
+  * Fixed Issue 32, Add implementation of - Fig 7.20 Hybrid-Wumpus-Agent
   * Fixed Issue 72, Propositional CNF parsing issue.
   * Fixed Issue 78, Propositional CNFTransformer fails to transform Sentence.
   * Fixed Issue 79, Random/False Bug in AIMA WalkSAT.java